Invite us to run a workshop

 Who teaches the workshops?

 We run some of our workshops ourselves, and some are run by volunteers we train and recruit.
-We also offer training to individuals from organisations who have invited us if they’d prefer to run workshops themselves.
+We also train individuals to run workshops themselves for their organisations or communities.
 Some volunteers have an economics background, some don’t – what ties them together is strong facilitation skills, a passion for community building and a shared conviction that economics should be for everyone.
 Learn more about volunteering to facilitate a workshop.

 Which topics do we cover?